JasonAK19/JasonAK19/README.md

 # Hello, I'm JasonAK19 👋

-I'm a Computer Science enthusiast with a keen interest in Python and C++.
-I'm currently diving deep into C++, C#, Unity, and Unreal Engine.
+I'm a Computer Science student with a interest in software engineering, machine learning and data science.

 ---